Set the size and the location of the window in the AppKit apps | How To Create macOS Apps

 Minimum size

-Set the minimum size of the window to NSWindow.minSize property.
+Set the window’s minimum size to NSWindow.minSize property.

 open var minSize: NSSize